 Best for Affordability

-Compared to others, the Panasonic SR-DF101 is definitely on the economical side.
+Compared to others, the Panasonic SR-DF101 is definitely a rice cookers in Singapore on the economical side.
 However, don’t make the mistake of thinking you should expect low quality.

 It features advanced Fuzzy Logic Technology that offers precisely cooked meals.
 It also has 6 pre-programmed menu settings, including white and brown rice, quick-cook, steam, porridge, and soup.